GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/06_Gameplay/01_serializingObjects.md

 ~~~~~~~~~~~~~

 # Using RTTI
-Once the RTTI has been created, in most cases it will be used automatically.
+Once the RTTI type class has been created, in most cases it will be used automatically.
 In the case of components it will be used when saving/loading a scene, and in the case of resources it will be used when saving/loading a resource.
 But for any other class you will want to know how to utilize it manually.

+## Manually serializing

 To manually serialize an object you can use the @bs::FileEncoder class.
 Create the file encoder with a path to the output file, followed by a call to @bs::FileEncoder::encode with the object to encode as the parameter.
 The system will encode the provided object, as well as any other referenced **IReflectable** objects.